jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Show Heatmap

 The Heatmap dialogue allows properties of squares to be viewed relative to each other.
 Five properties are available: Tau, Density, Average Diffusion Coefficient, Longest Track Duration and Cumulative Track Duration.
 A colour range of 20 steps is used to display values.
 The minimum and maximum value is limited to the current recording unless the 'global' option is checked and the minimum and maximum are determined for the current set of recordings.
 The 'Toggle' function, which can also be invoked by pressing 't', switches between the heatmap and regular display.

+Note that for the heatmap values are shown for all squares, i.e. without regard to the selection status.

 Whilst the Heatmap dialogue is displayed, the user can scroll through images.